slopezpereyra/slopezpereyra.github.io/_posts/2025-06-20-ASimpleUnsolvableProblem.md

 ---
-title: A brief note on two unsolvable problems
+title: A brief note on unsolvable problems
 categories: [Science, Philosophy]
 ---